706-419-3883

 Missing links in our integrity create anxiety.
 Integrity to principle underlies all true development.14 I like to define integrity as the harmonious movement of the intellect, the will, and the emotions into the will and purposes of God.
 To the extent that this happens, we have happiness and good mental health.

 Character has many different aspects – the will, emotions, personal relationships, the intellect, and our physical being.
 Usually, one or more of these lags behind the others, and this character imbalance fosters anxiety.
 We know we should do differently but somehow we don’t.
 The stunted area(s) in our lives produce anxiety.
 Sometimes it is sitting on a fence in the valley of decision.
 At other times deeper, unresolved psychological and spiritual issues confront the soul.
 Sometimes God allows disturbing thoughts to come to us, to prompt us to deliberately choose to eliminate contaminating influences that erode character and contribute so much to anxiety.
-By acknowledging our weaknesses and working through character-dwarfing pain, we can eventually learn to make decisions that are true to our chosen values, and using our talents in harmony with them, we can avoid anxiety-producing guilt.15
+By acknowledging our weaknesses and working through character-dwarfing pain, we can eventually learn to make decisions that are true to our chosen values.
+Using our talents in harmony with these decisions we can avoid anxiety-producing guilt.15

 Anxiety can also come from our subconscious past.
 A toddler is happily picking pink flowers.
 Suddenly, buzz, buzz, buzz.
 Welts appear all over her body, and she struggles to gain her breath.
 Twenty years pass.
 She has been happily married.
 It is her anniversary.
 She is looking forward to her husband’s return.
 He usually brings her such interesting gifts.
 But when she receives pink flowers she feels utterly disappointed.
 Her mind seems to become vacant, then apprehensive.
 But – sudden recognition and a flash of insight – no, these are not the same flowers as those of her previous encounter.
 Although the shape is different, the color is the same, and the size of the petals are similar to those she picked when she was so severely stung as a youngster.
 She can’t seem to disassociate the insect stings of the past from the pink flowers of her anniversary gift because her mind is working on an unconscious level.